JBdesign53/docker-compose-dev/README.md

 ## Initial Setup

 Install Docker for your operating system.
+For more information visit https://docs.docker.com/install/

 After cloning this repository there are a few steps to setup and check initial configuration is working.